eliezerraj/go-account/README.md

 ## K8 local

     Add in hosts file /etc/hosts the lines below

     127.0.0.1   account.domain.com

     or

     Add -host header in PostMan

-## AWS

-Create a public apigw